India: Diwali fireworks renew air pollution debate in Dehli – DW – 10/29/2024

 Every year, the Indian capital struggles with air pollution that reaches hazardous levels during the festival of Diwali, during which residents set off fireworks by the millions.

-Locals are forced to purchase air purifiers and N95 masks as the city becomes shrouded in smog and air quality index (AQI) reach unhealthy levels.
+Locals are forced to purchase air purifiers and N95 masks as the city becomes shrouded in smog and the air quality index (AQI) reaches unhealthy levels.
 On Tuesday, Delhi authorities reported an AQI of over 300, categorized as "very poor."

 Air pollution gets political